Our Raptor Recovery Program

 • A bank of slatted holding aviaries to house species requiring monitoring and treatment prior to flight time.

-The program is funded by founding partners, Forth Valley Vets and TasNetworks, and would not be possible without their commitment and trust.
+The program is supported by founding partners, Forth Valley Vets and TasNetworks, and would not be possible without their commitment and trust.

 We extend our heartfelt gratitude to our partners and community for their invaluable contribution to help turn our vision into reality.
 This support plays a crucial role in the preservation and care of threatened and endangered raptor species for our region